I wait behind an old fashioned, green painted, heavy iron British Rail gate.

 After a little under two years away in Greece, we have returned to finish an uncompleted journey that had laid, just on the edge of vision, a nagging thought, while we had made a new life for ourselves thousands of miles away in a country on the very southern edge of the continent.

-I had arrived a few days earlier and made my way up north, and now we are going to finish the tour round Britain.
+I had arrived on my own a few days earlier and made my way up north, and now we are going to finish the tour round Britain.
 A tour we had started, and which we had travelled in a clockwise fashion from London round three quarters of the country, before the journey had then stalled in the north east.

 We’re going to pick it up again, from Hull.